Installation in a Google Cloud VPC

 This guide will walk you through the process of configuring the CARTO Analytics Toolbox to work within a VCP with a CARTO Self-hosted installation within Google Cloud Platform.

-The first step would be to install the Analytics Toolbox in a BigQuery project of your own.
+The first step would be to .

 Once the Analytics Toolbox is installed in your project, use this guide to deploy the AT Gateway in your VPC.